JamieScanlon/SwiftAgentKit/README.md

 ## Documentation

 For detailed documentation on each module, see:
-- [Foundation Module](docs/Foundation.md) - Core networking and utilities
+- [SwiftAgentKit Module](docs/SwiftAgentKit.md) - Core networking and utilities
 - [MCP Module](docs/MCP.md) - Model Context Protocol support
 - [A2A Module](docs/A2A.md) - Agent-to-Agent communication